kkshivani18/CipherCloudXfer/README.md

 # CipherCloudXfer 🌩️
 This project provides a secure, automated system for encrypting, transferring, and decrypting files between two systems using containerized services and cloud storage.
+It's a small demo or project for implementing docker.

 🛠️ Tech Stack
 - Docker – Containerized sender & receiver services